Congratulations, you’re hired! Now what?

 What to do between the offer and the first day

-I raced down the stairs and into the kitchen.
-After I shoveled a scoop of mashed potatoes, a few slivers of turkey, and heaps upon heaps of stuffing onto my plate, I plunked down on the couch next to my cousins.
-We watched my hometown Washington Redskins get steamrolled by the Dallas Cowboys.
+I accepted my Charles River Associates offer on Thanksgiving Day.
+As soon as I hit “Send,” I raced down the stairs and into the kitchen.
+After heaping stuffing onto my plate, my family and I watched my hometown Washington Football Team get steamrolled by the Dallas Cowboys.

 Eight months remained before the start of Research & Analysis Core (RAC) Training (introductory training for all CRA Analysts) in August.
-Besides watch football on Thanksgiving Day, what could I do in the interim?
+Besides watch Thanksgiving football, what could I do in the interim?

 1) Update your LinkedIn profile